nemisj/git-removed-branches/README.md

 ### Different remote

-If you have configured remote alias to something different then **'origin'** you can use --remote flag to specify the name of the remote. e.g., to specify remote to be `upstream` you can use:
+If you have configured remote alias to something different then **'origin'** you can use `--remote` or `-r` flag to specify the name of the remote. e.g., to specify remote to be `upstream` you can use:

 ```bash
 $ git removed-branches --remote upstream